 - 210 mg/1.91 mL (110 mg/mL) solution in a single-dose pre-filled syringe.

-TEZSPIRE (tezepelumab-ekko) injection is a sterile, preservative-free, clear to opalescent, colorless to light yellow solution supplied as a single-dose vial or single-dose pre-filled syringe with a fixed 27-gauge ½ inch needle with a needle cover.
-The needle cap and vial stopper are not made with natural rubber latex.
+TEZSPIRE (tezepelumab-ekko) injection is a sterile, preservative-free, clear to opalescent, colorless to light yellow solution supplied as a single-dose vial, single-dose pre-filled syringe with a fixed 27-gauge ½ inch needle with a needle cover or single-dose pre-filled pen with a fixed 27-gauge ½ inch needle with a needle cover.
+The vial, pre-filled syringe and pre-filled pen, including the needle cover and stopper, are not made with natural rubber latex.

 TEZSPIRE is available as: